Family of Kamala Harris: Donald J. Harris

 Donald J. Harris is the father of Kamala Harris.
 He is a Jamaican-American economist and professor emeritus at Stanford University, originally from Saint Ann's Bay, Jamaica.
-Of Afro-Jamaican heritage, Harris was born on August 23, 1938, to Beryl Christie Harris (née Finegan) and Oscar Joseph Harris.
+Of Jamaican descent, Harris was born on August 23, 1938, to Beryl Harris (née Finegan) and Oscar Joseph Harris.
 He grew up in the Orange Hill area of Saint Ann Parish, near Brown's Town.
 Harris received a Bachelor of Arts from the University College of the West Indies in 1960.
 In 1963 he came to the United States to earn a PhD from University of California, Berkeley which he completed in 1966.
-He met his future wife, Shyamala Gopalan through the civil rights movement.
+He met his future wife Shyamala Gopalan through the civil rights movement.
 Harris was an assistant professor at the University of Illinois at Urbana–Champaign from 1966 to 1967 and at Northwestern University from 1967 to 1968.
 He moved to the University of Wisconsin–Madison as an associate professor in 1968.
 In 1972, he joined the faculty of Stanford University as a professor of economics.
 He directed the Consortium Graduate School of Social Sciences at the University of the West Indies in 1986–1987.
 He was a Fulbright Scholar in Brazil in 1990 and 1991 and in Mexico in 1992.
 In 1998, he retired from Stanford becoming a professor emeritus.